Bachelor's in elementary education

 What can I do with a bachelor's in elementary education degree?

-A bachelor's in elementary education degree can support your entry to multiple employment paths.
+A bachelor's in elementary education can prepare you for multiple career paths.
 With this degree, you can enter the workforce as a childcare worker, pursue your teaching license, or seek a non-licensed career path in training and development or educational consulting.

 Bachelor's degrees in elementary education also pair well with undergraduate or graduate degrees in adjacent fields, such as library science, counseling, social work, and psychology.
 With schooling and certification or licensure in these areas, you can seek employment as a school librarian, school psychologist or counselor, or youth social worker.

-Educators earn salaries that roughly align with average levels for the broader labor market.
-According to the Bureau of Labor Statistics (BLS), working professionals with a bachelor's degree in education had a median annual salary of $59,940 in 2023.
+Educators earn salaries that roughly align with the broader labor market’s average salary.
+According to Bureau of Labor Statistics (BLS), the median salary for educators, instructors, and library professionals was $59,220 in 2024.

-However, pay rates vary based on your job title, your education level, and the number of years you've been working in the field.
-Your location can also have a strong impact on your earning power, with employers in areas with higher living costs typically offering higher salaries.
+However, pay is based on your job title, education level, and the number of years you've been working in the field.
+Your location can also impact your earning power, with employers in areas with higher living costs typically offering higher salaries.

-Here are some common roles you can pursue with a bachelor's in elementary education degree, with salary and job outlook data from the BLS:
+Here are some common roles you can pursue with a bachelor's in elementary education, with salary and job outlook data from the BLS:

 Online elementary education program overview